 Why Are Reference Interest Rates Needed?

 There was a time when LIBOR was an acronym with which few outside the world of finance were familiar.
 But the manipulation of the reference rate led to a public debate over LIBOR’s future that has dragged on for years.
 It has become quite clear that there is no future for LIBOR.
-LIBOR will no longer be supported in 2022.
+LIBOR has no longer been supported since 2022.

-Support for LIBOR will be removed 2022 and banks will have to switch contracts, products, systems and processes based on the rate to new, alternative reference rates (ARR).
-The complexity of migrating to ARR should not be underestimated.
+Support for LIBOR has been removed in 2022 and banks had to switch contracts, products, systems and processes based on the rate to new, alternative reference rates (ARR).
 Since 2009, SIX has provided a robust alternative to the “CHF LIBOR” rate in the shape of SARON, the Swiss Average Rate Over Night.

-What Is the Difference between SARON and LIBOR?
+What Was the Difference between SARON and LIBOR?

 1. Money Market: Secured vs. Unsecured